Teen Driver Challenge

 - I will send a confirmation email of the reservation.

 - Due to the demand for this class, a $50 refundable check must be received by March 1, 2018 or April 21, 2018 for firm confirmation of the seat.
-Anything NOT received by March 1, 2018 or April 21, 2018 will be released to person(s) on a waiting list.
+Anything NOT received by March 1, 2018 or April 21, 2018 will be released to others.

 - TDC Student Registration